hassantimothy/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Loops sample
-Variable assignment and arithmetic
-Comparison operators
-File test operators
-Make your scripts portable
+loop condition and parsing in bash scripts